 Two sections of wood fencing are provided at each side of the upper entrance monument.
 Wood fences have a published expected useful life of 12 years.
 These fences appear to use treated wood posts and should last considerably longer.
-They are in good condition and have been recently stained.
+They are in good condition with a few areas needing stain touch-up.
 With good maintenance, we have planned for replacement of the wood fences in 2026.

 Chain link fences along the west side of the south boundary appear to belong to WADOT.
 We understand that the association recently erected a chain link fence at the center south boundary between the two vinyl fences.
 Another chain link fence extends a short distance along the east boundary.
 While we could not verify its ownership, we have assumed this belongs to the association.
 Chain link fences have an EUL of 40 years.
 We have scheduled their replacement in 2046.